MahtabKarimi1206/Form-13F-Institutional-Holdings-Analysis/README.md

 PostgreSQL database version:
 ('PostgreSQL 17.4 on x86_64-windows, compiled by msvc-19.42.34436, 64-bit',)
 ```
+ ▨ Add tables to the database in python:
 Now that we have confirmed we can properly connect to our database through Python, we can start adding tables to it.
 The database has three main tables: